 Your Medical Device Consulting Group …we safely navigate you through the troubled MDR sea …

-The new Medical Devices Regulation (MDR)
+The Medical Device Regulation (MDR)

 Our network services

-You will have to prepare for a new certification in 2019.
 For the products already CE marked, updates on clinical safety and post-market surveillance for instance will be needed.

 Consulting Services & Experts

 Please select one out of the four categories to identify your potential network partner.

 - Toxicology Assessments

 - Medical Device Law (Medizin Produkte Recht)